Inspired

 The diversity in the human family should be the cause of love and harmony, as it is in music where many different notes blend together in the making of a perfect chord.
 If you meet those of different race and color from yourself, do not mistrust them and withdraw yourself into your shell of conventionality, but rather be glad and show them kindness.
 Think of them as different colored roses growing in the beautiful garden of humanity, and rejoice to be among them.

-Of course, in both the US and Canada newcomers as well as long-term citizens from Asian and Pacific Island nations have often suffered discrimination and racism.
+Of course, in both the US and Canada, newcomers, as well as long-term citizens from Asian and Pacific Island nations, have often suffered discrimination and racism.
 Indeed, both of our countries – the United States and Canada – have a sad, even tragic, history of attitudes, practices, and policies.
-Just to offer one notable example: after World War II both countries established internment camps to segregate and punish people with Japanese origins.
+Just to offer one notable example: after World War II, both countries established internment camps to segregate and punish people of Japanese origins.
 Even earlier, both countries exhibited anti-Chinese sentiment when many came to work in the gold mines and on the railroads.
 Anti-immigrant sentiment has also been associated with the Vietnam War, Korean War, and Philippine War, and too often continues today.

 RELATED: What Does ‘Unity’ Really Mean?